 Although you cannot control every variable, you’ll at least have a precedent set that will allow for an even greater level of flexibility in the case of selling your business.

 Business partnerships can be the difference between the life and death of your company.
-However, that could be literally true as there are many advantages and disadvantages involved.
+However, that could be true as there are many advantages and disadvantages involved.

 Consider getting to know your prospective partner before officially working together over business matters.
 Even more importantly, look into creating clear, well-defined boundaries so that your interests do not conflict at a later point.